microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 ### My theme is not ready for semantic coloring, can I disable it?

-In 1.43.1, we add a feature to give a theme a way to opt-in to semantic highlighting.
-In 1.43.1, only built-in themes will have semantic coloring enabled out-of-the-box.
+In 1.43.1, out-of-the-box, only built-in themes will show semantic highlighting.
+Other themes need to opt-in to semantic highlighting by a new property in the theme file.
+There will also be a way to specify this in the user settings.

 ### As a theme author, do I need to change my theme to make it work with semantic highlighting?

 Our goal was that this feature works out of the box with all themes.
-However, we learnt that there are:
+However, we learned that there are:
 - some issues in our implementation that make themes look broken
-- themes need to be tuned further by its authors to take advantage of the new highlighting possibilities.
+- themes need to be tuned further by its authors to take advantage of the new highlighting possibilities

+To give us and theme authors more time to test, and to let theme authors decide when they are ready for semantic coloring, we now only enable semantic coloring out-of-the-box for built-in themes.

 More information and guidance for theme authors is coming.